-- A. Notice of Non-Discrimination: New Mexico State University (NMSU), including DACC, is dedicated to providing equal opportunities in employment and learning environments. - 1.
-NMSU does not discriminate on the basis of age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, retaliation, serious medical condition, sex (including pregnancy), sexual orientation, spousal affiliation or protected veteran status in its programs and activities as required by equal opportunity/affirmative action regulations and laws and university policy and rules. - NMSU has designated Laura Castille Title IX Coordinator and she is responsible for ensuring compliance with Title IX and other state and federal laws addressing sexual and gender-based harassment, including sexual assault, sexual exploitation, sexual intimidation, intimate partner abuse, stalking, and other forms of sexual violence based on sex, gender, sexual orientation, or gender identity. - 3.
+- A. Notice of Non-Discrimination: New Mexico State University (NMSU), including DACC, is dedicated to providing equal opportunities in employment and learning environments. - NMSU does not discriminate on the basis of age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, retaliation, serious medical condition, sex (including pregnancy), sexual orientation, spousal affiliation or protected veteran status in its programs and activities as required by equal opportunity/affirmative action regulations and laws and university policy and rules. - 2.
+NMSU has designated the Office of Institutional Equity (OIE) to ensure compliance with Title IX and other state and federal laws addressing sexual and gender-based harassment, including sexual assault, sexual exploitation, sexual intimidation, intimate partner abuse, stalking, and other forms of sexual violence based on sex, gender, sexual orientation, or gender identity. - 3.
 NMSU recognizes that individuals with disabilities are entitled to access, support and, when appropriate, reasonable accommodation.
-Ms. Laura Castille is also assigned to coordinate compliance with Section 504 and other state and federal laws that prohibit discrimination on the basis of disability in admission, treatment and/or access to its programs and activities. - Inquiries regarding equal opportunity, affirmative action, Title IX, and/or Section 504 should be directed to: Laura Castille Executive Director Title IX Coordinator and Section 504 Coordinator O'Loughlin House Las Cruces, NM 88003 Office: (575) 646-3635 TTY: (575) 646-7802 equity@nmsu.edu - 5.
-Complaints of discrimination, harassment, sexual violence, and retaliation may be directed to the Office of Institutional Equity at equity@nmsu.edu.
+OIE is also assigned to coordinate compliance with Section 504 and other state and federal laws that prohibit discrimination based on disability in admission, treatment, and/or access to its programs and activities. - 4.
+Inquiries regarding equal opportunity, affirmative action, Title IX, and/or Section 504 should be directed to:

+NMSU Office of Institutional Equity O'Loughlin House Las Cruces, NM 88003 Office: (575) 646-3635 TTY: (575) 646-7802 equity@nmsu.edu

+5. Complaints of discrimination, harassment, sexual violence, and retaliation may be directed to the Office of Institutional Equity at equity@nmsu.edu.
 Complaints may also be filed with the Department of Education Office for Civil Rights, Equal Employment Opportunity Commission, and/or New Mexico Human Rights.